ucbrise/flor/README.md

-# FlorDB: Log-First Context Management for ML Devs
+# FlorDB: Log-Forward Metadata Management for AI/ML Training and Evaluation

 [![PyPI](https://img.shields.io/pypi/v/flordb.svg?nocache=1)](https://pypi.org/project/flordb/)

-FlorDB brings experiment tracking, provenance, and reproducibility to your ML workflow using the one thing every engineer already writes: **logs**.
-FlorDB doesn’t ask you to adopt a new UI, schema, or service.
-Just import it, log as you normally would, and gain full history, lineage, and replay capabilities across your training runs.
+FlorDB starts with the `print` and `logging` output of the scripts you already run as part of model training, and, over time, grows with you into sustained experiment tracking, model evaluation, and some measure of reproducibility.
+No new schema or service to adopt.

 ## 🌻 Why FlorDB?

-- **Zero Code Changes to Start**
-  Already using `print` or `logging` inside a git repo?
-Import FlorDB and your `.py` output is captured, versioned, and queryable—no rewrite required.

-- **Log-Driven Experiment Tracking**
-  No dashboards to configure or schemas to design. `flor.log(...)` writes structured metadata; `flor.arg(...)` turns a constant into a CLI-settable hyperparameter that is recorded with the run.
+- **Starting from an Existing Project**
+  Add `import flordb as flor` to a `.py` script you run.
+FlorDB captures the run's `print` and `logging` output with each run tied to the code that produced it.
+You can query these values with `flor.io()`.

-- **Hindsight Logging & Replay**
+- **Experiment Tracking with Logging Statements**
+  `flor.log(n, v)` records what a run produces: loss, accuracy, anything you'd print. `flor.arg(n, v)` records what it consumes: learning rate, batch size, random seed, each settable from the command line.
+You can query these values with `flor.dataframe()`.

+- **Evaluation: Pull the Model or Push the Code**
   Missed a metric?
-Add a log *after the fact* and replay past runs to capture it.
+Load a past run's checkpoint in a notebook and measure it, or add the log statement and replay past runs to retrieve it.

 - **Reproducibility Without Friction**
-  Every run is versioned via Git, every hyperparameter is recorded, and PyTorch checkpoints are captured and addressable by loop iteration—automatically.
+  Every run is versioned via Git, replays reuse the forward run's hyperparameters and seed, and one checkpoint per run is mirrored automatically.

-- **Works With Your Stack**
+- **Keep Run History With Your Project**
-  Makefiles, Airflow, Slurm, HuggingFace, PyTorch—you don’t change your workflow.
-FlorDB fits in.
+  Your run history stays local, alongside your code.
+FlorDB keeps a record of your experiments as you work, with no server to set up or maintain.

+Keep using the tools you already work with: Make, Airflow, Slurm, Jupyter, VSCode, or a plain terminal.

 ## 📦 Installation